cjwit/arabmusic/README.md

 Development page is live at [https://whispering-sands-88923.herokuapp.com](https://whispering-sands-88923.herokuapp.com).

 Next Up
+* Pagination for lists
+* Filter by tags, sorting buttons

 Eventually:
 * SAMR page with link to email list
-* Pagination for lists
-* Filter by tags, sorting buttons
 * Login functionality
     * Only admins can delete resource collections
     * Member info pages that collect authored materials
     * Civility and IP disclaimer
 * Blog on Medium
+* Terms of Use
 * Concat and uglify CSS and JS libraries
 * Make images responsive